- About Liberia

 Improvements in areas such as access to universal primary education, promoting gender equality and empowering women and reducing child mortality have been the result of deliberate policy actions driven by the Government’s goal to invest in the lives of the people.

 The Government has also designed its medium-term economic growth strategy for the next five years (2012-2017), called “Agenda for Transformation”, that is part of Liberia’s long-term development plan (“Vision 2030”), whose objective is to propel the country into the rank of a middle income country by 2030.
-These strategies and plans are also geared toward achieving the MDGs target by 2015 and beyond.

 The Liberian economy showed solid performance in 2013 with real GDP growth estimated at 8.1%, somewhat lower than the previous year 2012 (8.3%), but still stronger than the 8% growth recorded in 2011 supported by the strong performance of iron-ore production, extractive industries, especially with regard to effective planning, sustainability of resource use and prudent management of revenues.
 Inflation at the end of September 2013 was 8.2 percent, owing primarily to relatively high international and domestic food prices and the pass-through of the recent exchange rate depreciation.
 The Liberian dollar depreciated by 7 percent at the end of 2012 to June 2013.